zpzpna/ConservationMoney/README.md

 # ConservationMoney
-This is a final assignment for android course in NUFE
+This is an android final assignment of wzp from computer class 1902 of NUFE